Location-Based Free Events: Proximity App

 We created three design goals to ensure that our solutions meet the needs and goals of our users that we found during our research.

-We created three initial design ideas:
+We proposed three initial design ideas:

 1. AR Marker Jewelry (Ring, Necklace, or Bracelet) for Motivation